deniscoady/flume.ws/README.md

 Apache Flume is a simple and effective framework for ingesting small messages in realtime which makes a perfect receiver for websocket messages.
 Unfortunately I couldn't find a library that does everything I wanted so I built this one myself.
-Hopefully it will help others in their persuit of building cool things with less effort.
+Hopefully it will help others in their pursuit to build cool things with less effort.

 This library was built to provide the following features:
 * Connects to plain text `ws://` or secure `wss://` endpoints